nicfab/tips-and-tricks/simplex-chat-cli-mac-m1.md

-# How to install Simplex Chat CLI on Mac M1
+# How to install Simplex Chat CLI on a Mac with M1

-You can find the official instructions to install SimpleX Chat CLI on Mac here: https://github.com/simplex-chat/simplex-chat/blob/stable/docs/CLI.md#linux-and-macos
+You can find the official instructions to install SimpleX Chat CLI on MacOS on their [GitHub repository](https://github.com/simplex-chat/simplex-chat/blob/stable/docs/CLI.md#linux-and-macos)

 However, since I could not install **SimpleX Chat CLI** with those instructions, I modified some steps based on some suggestions in the issues.